shiva2nani/SUBTITLE-Iot-based-smart-application-for-hearing-impaired/README.md

-##4.2 ALGORITHM
+## 4.2 ALGORITHM
-•	Initialize the header files for the LCD display and serial numbers of the pins.
+•	Initialize the header files for the LCD display and serial numbers of the pins. <br>
 •	Declare the pin numbers as the integers.
 •	Call the pin numbers into the LCD Display
 •	Call the OLED Libraries.